anbox-cloud/discourse-docs/explanation/applications.md

 Applications are one of the main objects AMS manages.
-A single application encapsulates one Android app and manages it within the cluster.
-It takes care of installing the supplied app package ([Android Package Kit - APK](https://en.wikipedia.org/wiki/Android_application_package)), to make it available to users.
+A single application encapsulates one Android APK ([Android Package Kit](https://en.wikipedia.org/wiki/Android_application_package)) and manages it within the cluster.
+It takes care of installing the supplied APK, to make it available to users.
 Further, AMS manages updates to existing applications, which includes allowing the operator to test new uploaded versions before making them available to any users.

 ## Application requirements
 To run on the Anbox Cloud platform, applications must fulfil a set of requirements.
 These are: